 Figure 6.4.5-2: Request/Response message delivery over MQTT

-As an example, Figure 6.4.5-2 illustrates the Request/Response message delivery over MQTT protocol between Originator and Receiver via the Mca/MCC reference point in oneM2M.
+As an example, Figure 6.4.5-2 illustrates the Request/Response message delivery over MQTT protocol between Originator and Receiver via the Mca/Mcc reference point in oneM2M.
 The message flow is as follows.

 In this flow, the Originator wants to send a Request message to the Receiver.
 The Originator's MQTT client library sends an MQTT PUBLISH Packet to the MQTT server with "/oneM2M/req/ SP-relative-AE-ID/SP-relative-CSE-ID" as the Topic Name.